 Date Planted: August 5, 2006

-da.
+Once upon a time there was a beautiful young girl named Melinda.
 Melinda had a beautiful mother and a handsome father and they all lived happily together in the county of Berks.
 One day, the beautiful Melinda was walking along the road to Morgantown on the south side of the shire of Reading.
 She was on her way to see the swans on Swan Lake after visiting her friend, Angelica Angel.
 A handsome young man on a large white horse stopped her along the way and asked her if she wanted a ride to Swan Lake.
 Not remembering anything her mother and father had taught her about talking to strangers, she climbed aboard.
 They soon approached the building where Melinda’s grandfather had stayed while he was recovering from his fall out of the apple tree and the young man pointed out this nearby tower to the beautiful, young girl.

 “Would you like to see the shire of Reading from the top of this tower?” he slyly asked Melinda.
 She excitedly agreed and the handsome young man led her to a hidden door on the north side of the tower.
 He pulled a key from a pocket, unlocked the hidden door and they climbed the stairs to the top of the tower.
 While Melinda was busy looking for the home that she happily shared with her beautiful mother and handsome father, the young man quickly slipped back down the stairs, locking the door behind him.
 The next thing Melinda saw was the handsome young man galloping away on his white horse.
 “Oh, no!”
 Melinda thought after realizing her foolish mistake, “how will I ever get out of here?
 My beautiful mother and handsome father will be so worried!”